 Part of my role is ringing around our many suppliers for the best price possible to keep the costs to a minimum for the customer.

 Being at work with the Guide Bridge team is not like work.
 We all get along and as I’m on the front desk I’m lucky enough to meet the customers first!
 I joined Guide Bridge as an apprentice in 2012 and apart from having some time off to have my son I have been there ever since.
-I love working alongside Nicola, we work well together and our aim is ensuring that everything runs smoothly from a customer perspective.
+I love working alongside Nicola and the rest of the team, we work well together and our aim is ensuring that everything runs smoothly from a customer perspective.
 I have seen so many changes since we did ‘The Fixer’ show back in 2012 – filming the show was quite traumatic but we can all see the benefits and still laugh today about some of the things they had us doing during filming process!

 Jan & Derek